 Benefits beyond illumination

-The secure, scalable cloud-based Interact platform uses data management and data processing capabilities, including machine learning (ML).
-It offers data-creating and data-enabled services for customers, delivering benefits beyond illumination, the company stated.
+According to the official source,this secure, scalable cloud-based Interact platform uses data management and data processing capabilities, including machine learning (ML) to offer data-creating and data-enabled services for customers, delivering benefits beyond illumination.

 Interact connected lighting systems

 The connected lighting systems offered by Signify feature applications that address industry-specific verticals.
 While Interact Office enables user to turn office into a smart sustainable workspace, Interact City can help improve street lighting, safety and reduce energy consumption.

 Signify also offers other systems include Interact Retail, Interact Landmark, Interact Sports and Interact Pro.

 Sumit Padmakar Joshi, Vice Chairman and Managing Director, Signify Innovations India Limited stated that at first they led the way in energy efficient LED lighting, then in connecting lighting to deliver operational benefits for our customers.
 Now the light points are smart enough to collect data on their performance and the environment around them, they are tapping into that intelligence.

 Philips Lighting came to be known as Signify from May 16, 2018.
 The new name will be adapted in India from this year.